westtoer/node-shmdoc/README.md

 # Known limitations

-* The robot currently only reads json.
-Support for data in xml and csv is under way
+* The robot currently only reads samples in json, xml and csv.
+We're open for additions that support more.
+* More [suggestions](https://github.com/westtoer/node-shmdoc/issues) and [patches](https://github.com/westtoer/node-shmdoc/pulls) are welcome.

 # wtf? // why this froject

 ## background

-My personal somewhat related and almost relavant experience in this space can be summed up with these events:
+My personal, somewhat related, and almost relavant experience in this space can be summed up as coming from these random events:

 ### cs // computer-science